mlswg/mls-architecture/draft-ietf-mls-architecture.md

 and identities.
 If the signature keys are reused across groups, the adversary can get more information about the targeted user.

-> **RECOMMENDATION:** Separate the binding the identities and the public
+> **RECOMMENDATION:** Ensure that the linking between public keys and identities
-> keys from the service which generates or validates the credentials or
-> cryptographic material of the Clients.
+> only happen in expected scenarios.
+Otherwise privilege a stronger separation.

 ## Considerations for attacks outside of the threat model